Atlanta Writing Schools

 Certificate in Creative Writing

-Students in the creative writing certification program work to refine their writing skills with the goal of producing a completed manuscript of creative writing work.
-This program requires a capstone project for the student to receive certification.
+Students in the creative writing certificate program work to refine their writing skills with the goal of producing a completed manuscript of creative writing work.
+This program requires a capstone project for the student to receive the certificate.

 Bachelor of Arts in Playwriting